kennersoft/kennerpim/docs/en/user-guide/search-and-filtering.md

 ## Custom Attribute Filters

-TreoPIM supports the ability to filter [product](./products.md) records not only by field values, but also by [attribute](./attributes.md) values.
+KennerPim supports the ability to filter [product](./products.md) records not only by field values, but also by [attribute](./attributes.md) values.
 This type of filtering is performed by values of the attributes that are linked to products.
 For your convenience, product attributes are grouped by product families and the `All` list contains all product attributes available in the system.

 To add a custom attribute filter, select the `Add attribute filter > 'product family' (or `All`) > 'product attribute'` option from the filtering drop-down list: